-Unit 2 - 2hr 30 mins - 40% of A Level
+Unit 3 - 2 hour 15 mins - 30% of A level

-Unit 3 - Is an independently researched enquiry requiring you to analyse and evaluate historical interpretations - 20% of A Level
+Unit 4 - Is an independently-researched enquiry requiring you to analyse and evaluate historical interpretations.

 History is very highly regarded by universities as an entry subject.
 Many students go on to study it further, but it also forms a basis for courses in such areas as Law, Journalism, Finance, Business, Management and Museum/ Archive work.